Top pick

 FAQs

-What type of vacuum is best for hardwood floors?
+What type of vacuum works well for hardwood floors?

-HEPA or fine dust filtration to prevent recirculating fine particles back into the air
+- HEPA or fine dust filter to trap fine particles

-Avoid vacuums with stiff brush rolls or cheap plastic wheels, as they can leave permanent marks on hardwood finishes.
+Vacuums with stiff brush rolls or cheap plastic wheels can damage hardwood floors, leaving permanent marks.

 Ultimately, the best vacuum cleaner for wood floors is one that balances suction, maneuverability, and surface protection—whether it's a stick, canister, or upright design.